 This paper looks at recent trends in charities focused on London issues, and paints a complex picture.
-It is the first publication of a larger strategic review of giving in London, which will explore recent developments in charitable giving and volunteering in London, and ways in which the capital can give more, give better and give together.
+It was the first publication of a larger strategic review of giving in London, which explores recent developments in charitable giving and volunteering in London, and ways in which the capital can give more, give better and give together.

 London has been presented as a ‘hot spot’ for charitable activity, in contrast to ‘cold spots’ or ‘charity deserts’ in other parts of the country.

 While the number of charities based in London has risen by 7 per cent – in sharp contrast to England as a whole where the number of charities fell by 1 per cent – the picture looks very different when looking only at London based charities focused on London.

 Analysing Charity Commission data, we’ve found that the capital has significantly fewer locally based charities than the rest of the country.
 Moreover: